 Location, size, and dimensions of features such as permanent Retention or Detention facilities, including existing or manmade Wetlands, used for the purpose of Stormwater management.
 Include existing Retention or Detention facilities that will be maintained, enlarged, or otherwise altered and new ponds or basins to be built and the basis of their design.
 The estimated depth and amount of storage required by design of the new ponds or basins.
 One or more typical cross sections of all existing and proposed channels or other Open Drainage facilities carried to a point above the 100-year High Water and showing the elevation of the existing land and the proposed changes, together with the High Water elevations expected from the 100-year storm under the controlled conditions called for by the Ordinance and these Technical Standards, and the relationship of Structures, streets, and other facilities 4.
-St tormwater Drainage Technical Report A summary report, including the following information: The significant drainage problems associated with the project; The analysis procedure used to evaluate these problems and to propose solutions; Any assumptions or special conditions associated with the use of these procedures, especially the hydrologic or hydraulic methods; The proposed design of the drainage control system; and The results of the analysis of the proposed drainage control system showing that it does solve the project's drainage problems.
-Any hydrologic or hydraulic calculations or
+St cormwater Drainage Technical Report A summary report, including the following information: The significant drainage problems associated with the project; The analysis procedure used to evaluate these problems and to propose solutions; Any assumptions or special conditions associated with the use of these procedures, especially the hydrologic or hydraulic methods; The proposed design of the drainage control system; and The results of the analysis of the proposed drainage control system showing that it does solve the project's drainage problems.
+Any hydrologic or hydraulic calculations or modeling results must be adequately cited and described in the summary description.
+If hydrologic or hydraulic models are used, the input and output files for all necessary runs must be included in the appendices.
+A map showing any Drainage Area Subdivisions used in the analysis must accompany the report.

 A Hydrologic/Hydraulic Analysis, consistent with the methodologies and calculation included in the City of Greenwood Stormwater Technical Standards Manual, including the following information: A hydraulic report detailing existing and proposed drainage patterns on the subject Site.
 The report should include a description of present land use and proposed land use.
 Any Off-Site drainage entering the Site should be addressed as well.
 This report should be comprehensive and detail all of the steps the engineer took during the design process.
 All hydrologic and hydraulic computations should be included in the submittal.
 These calculations should include, but are not limited to: Runoff Curve Numbers and Runoff Coefficients, Runoff calculations, stage- Discharge relationships, times-of-concentration and storage volumes.
 Copies of all computer runs.
 These computer runs should include both the input and the outputs.
 Electronic copies of the computer runs with input files will expedite the review process and is required to be submitted.
 A set of exhibits should be included showing the drainage sub-areas and a schematic detailing of how the computer models were set up.
-A conclusion which summarizes the hydraulic design and details how this design satisfice the Ordinance and Technical Standards.
-5. St 5.
-Stormwater Pollution Prevention Plan for Construction Sites Location, dimensions, detailed specifications, and construction details of all temporary and permanent Stormwater Quality Measures.
+A conclusion which summarizes the hydraulic design and details how this design satisfies the Ordinance and Technical Standards.
+5. St ormwater Pollution Prevention Plan for Construction Sites Location, dimensions, detailed specifications, and construction details of all temporary and permanent Stormwater Quality Measures.
 Temporary Stabilization plans and sequence of implementation.
 Permanent Stabilization plans and sequence of implementation.
 Temporary and Permanent Stabilization plans shall include the following: Specifications and application rates for Soil amendments and seed mixtures.
 The type and application rate for anchored Mulch.